-What kind of training do VCBIS staffs have?
+What kind of training do VCBIS staff have?

-VCBIS staff members receive intensive on-site training where they learn about participant support, and agency systems and procedures.
-During the first three months at VCBIS, staffs participate in intensive orientation training session where they are introduced to the agency's philosophy and approach to service.
-They also receive training in a number of other areas including:
+VCBIS staff members receive intensive on-site training, where they learn about participant support, and agency systems, and procedures.
+During the first three months at VCBIS, staff participate in an intensive orientation training session, where they are introduced to the agency's philosophy and approach to service.
+They also receive training in several other areas, including: